sauvik3/SortingAlgotithms/README.md

 * Generate Code Coverage

 The project can build as cross-platform, and has option for building as static or shared library.

+To Do:
+* Write proper benchmark tests:
+   - Write benchmark tests using fixtures
+   - Possibly estimate swap iterations
+* Look at the ABI for the library
+* Convert library to accept template interface
+* Update tests to run on template basis